 - Senior contacts – individuals on the business side for strategic initiatives

 - Editors – individuals who ensure the content is valuable, relevant, quick to absorb and easy to share

 Not only do the functions of each of these contacts differ, they also each have their own objectives, budgets, responsibilities and varying levels of understanding about the affiliate model.

-Depending on where they sit within the mass media organisation, performing specific affiliate programme-related tasks (e.g. pulling affiliate links, reviewing content, understanding review cycles and brand guidelines, etc.) requires substantial education, consistent communication and guidance across the departments.
+Depending on where they sit within the mass media organization, performing specific affiliate program-related tasks (e.g. pulling affiliate links, reviewing content, understanding review cycles and brand guidelines, etc.) requires substantial education, consistent communication and guidance across the departments.

 Lead time is vital when partnering with mass media publishers as there are distinct and independent set-ups required for these types of partnerships to be successful.